aws-samples/aws-appsync-resolver-samples/samples/rds/README.md

 This will generate a query and automatically map dynamic values to placeholders.
 This approach is safer than writing queries directly and helps prevent potential SQL Injection vulnerabilities.

+In your logs, you see the following request.

 ```JSON
 {
   "statements": [